Capillary/ecom-api-document/source/includes/_store.md

 Parameter | Type | Description
 -------- | ----- | -----------
-merchantId* | string | Unique GUID of the merchant channelid** | int | Unique id of the channel that you want to fetch.
-Either pass channelid or channelcode but not both channelcode** | string | Unique channel code that you want to fetch.
-Either pass channelid or channelcode but not both channelrefcode** | string | Fetch details by channel reference code.
+merchantId* | string | Unique GUID of the merchant channelid** | int | Specify the unique id of the channel that you want to fetch.
+Either pass channelid or channelcode but not both channelcode** | string | Specify the unique channel code that you want to fetch.
+Either pass channelid or channelcode but not both channelrefcode** | string | Specify the unique reference code of the channel that you want to fetch.
 Pass `channelid` as 0 if you use channelrefcode as mentioned in the Request URL

 <aside class="notice"> All parameters marked by * are mandatory.
 Any one among the parameters marked by ** is mandatory. </aside>